abhiTronix/vidgear/docs/gears/streamgear/introduction.md

 SteamGear also creates a Manifest file _(such as MPD in-case of DASH)_ or a Master Playlist _(such as M3U8 in-case of Apple HLS)_ besides segments that describe these segment information _(timing, URL, media characteristics like video resolution and adaptive bit rates)_ and is provided to the client before the streaming session.

-!!! tip "For streaming with older traditional protocols such as RTMP, RTSP/RTP you could use [WriteGear](../../writegear/introduction/) API instead."
+!!! alert "For streaming with older traditional protocols such as RTMP, RTSP/RTP you could use [WriteGear](../../writegear/introduction/) API instead."

 &thinsp;